The Erawan Group is managed on the principle of good corporate governance

 Sub-committees are as follows:

-1) The Audit Committee is composed of 3 independent directors, each possessing sufficient knowledge in accounting, finance, and the nature of the company’s business.
+1) The Audit Committee is composed of three independent directors, each possessing sufficient knowledge in accounting, finance, and the nature of the company’s business.
 The Committee is responsible for reviewing the company’s financial statements, assessing the adequacy of the internal control system, and regularly monitoring significant risk management practices.
 Additionally, the Audit Committee's responsibilities include reviewing the independence of the Internal Audit Division, approving the appointment, transfer, or termination of the head of the division who serves as its secretary, ensuring compliance with legal and regulatory requirements, selecting, appointing, and removing the external auditor, and determining the auditor's fees.
 The Committee is also tasked with reviewing and disclosing information related to connected transactions to ensure compliance with established criteria in an accurate and transparent manner.

-2) The Executive Committee is composed of 6 members and is responsible for evaluating and formulating the company’s business plan and long-term strategy for submission to the Board of Directors for final approval.
+2) The Executive Committee is composed of six members and is responsible for evaluating and formulating the company’s business plan and long-term strategy for submission to the Board of Directors for final approval.
 The Committee oversees investment projects, reviews the associated risks, and ensures that the risk management policy addresses all relevant risks, with effective implementation of mitigation strategies.
 Additionally, the Committee is tasked with reviewing the company’s risk management framework and its risk appetite.

-There also were the appointment of Sub-committees at the management level to support the management performance in accordance with the good corporate governance principle.
+There also were the appointment of Sub-committees at management level to support the management performance in accordance with the good corporate governance principle.
 The Sub-committees are as follows:

-1) The Risk Management Committee is composed of 9 executives and is chaired by Mr. Youssef EL KHOMRI, Director and President.
+1) The Risk Management Committee is composed of nine executives and is chaired by Mr. Youssef EL KHOMRI, Director and President.
 The Committee is responsible for systematically reviewing risk management plans, as well as monitoring and establishing risk management strategies and mitigation measures.
 Additionally, the Committee is tasked with managing crises and responding promptly to potential risks, both proactively and reactively.

-2) The Sustainability Development Committee is composed of 11 executives and is chaired by Mr. Youssef EL KHOMRI, Director and President.
+2) The Sustainability Development Committee is composed of eleven executives and is chaired by Mr. Youssef EL KHOMRI, Director and President.
 It is responsible for driving sustainability-related policies and practices across the organization with flexibility and effectiveness.
 The Sustainability Development and Corporate Communication Division, along with other business units and/or departments designated by the Committee, will implement corporate sustainability practices at the operational level.

 Role and Responsibilities of the Board of Directors and the Sub-Committee